Carlos96-07/Carlos96-07/README.md

 # 💫 About Me:
-🔭 I’m currently working on Web Development
+🔭 I’m currently working on Full Stack Development.
-🌱 I’m currently learning many tools
-💬 I write different codes
+💬 I write code guided by solid architectural principles, ensuring scalability, maintainability, and long-term system sustainability.
-🎓 I have a degree in Web Development and I am currently studying Software Engineering
+🎓 I have a degree in Web Development and I am currently studying Software Engineering.
-💻 I have 1+ year of experience developing systems and websites
+💻 I have 1+ year of experience developing systems and websites.
-⚡ Fast and cognitive
+⚡ Fast and cognitive.

 # 💻 Tech Stack: